kevincuallado/gr0und-s3ct0r.github.io/_drafts/contribute-to-ansible.markdown

 $ git config --global push.default current
 ```

-Clone your fork localy and place yourself to the right branch:
+Now, clone the fork on your computer and get on the right branch.
+To make things easier, you may consider having a folder where you clone all your git projects.

 ```sh
 $ git clone https://github.com/<your-github-account>/ansible